 You should have tax documents from Stash if…

-- You received more than $10 in interest on your Stash Invest account.
+- You received more than $10 in interest payments in your Stash Invest account in 2022.

-- You made a withdrawal from your Stash Retire IRA of $10 or more, or
+- You made a withdrawal of $10 or more from your Stash Retire IRA.

-- You may also generate a form 5498 on June 1 if you made a contribution to your retirement account during 2020.
+- You may also generate a Form 5498 on or before May 31 if you made a contribution to your retirement account during 2022.
+You do not need to wait to receive this form to file your taxes—this form is not required to do your taxes.

 You likely won’t have tax documents if:

-- You received less than $10 of interest, and/or did not sell any investments before the end of 2020.
+- You received less than $10 of dividends or interest, and/or did not sell any investments before the end of 2020.

-- You have a retirement account with Stash and haven’t made any withdrawals.
+- You have an IRA with Stash and did not make any withdrawals in 2022.

 Related questions View all Tax Center